Fosna/Tic-Tac-Toe-AI/README.md

 Multiple Difficulty levels AI to play the simple classic game Tic-Tac-Toe

 This project accompines the full tutorial on builiding Tic-Tac-Toe AI located here : http://mostafa-samir.github.io/Tic-Tac-Toe-AI/

+When turned into ES6 or ES2015 it doesn't resemble original tutorial much.